onap/archived-holmes-rule-management/docs/platform/architecture.rst

 Holmes Architecture
 -------------------

 Basically, Holmes itself is an independent component in ONAP, which means it could be deployed as an ONAP-level component.
-In the Beijing release, Holmes is more generally a DCAE analytic application.
+In the Guilin release, Holmes is more generally a DCAE analytic application.
 It is deployed by DCAE and run as an analytic application on top of it.
 Also, it could be considered as a filter of the Policy component because it reduces the number of the input messages of Policy.

 .. image:: images/overall-architecture-in-onap.png